 About Porvoo Cathedral

-Porvoo Cathedral (Porvoon Tuomiokirkko) is a 15th century Gothic-style church which became a cathedral in 1723.
+Porvoo Cathedral (Porvoon Tuomiokirkko) is a 15th century Gothic-style church which later became a cathedral in 1723.
 An Evangelical Lutheran Church, it is the seat of Borgå, Finland’s Swedish-speaking diocese.

 This site also features as one of our Top 10 Tourist Attractions in Finland.